 This descriptive study was carried out in 2018 to evaluate the quality of published articles in the field of ethics education in medical sciences.
-For this purpose, published experimental studies from 2008 to 2018 on the impact of different approaches to medical ethics education were investigated in the CINAHL, Cochrane Library, PubMed, PsycINFO, Web of Science, Scopus, and Embase databases.
-In this study, research keywords were Moral, Ethics, Education, Training, Instruction and Medical sciences.
+For this purpose, we studied the published experimental studies from 2008 to 2018 on the impact of different approaches to medical ethics education were investigated in the CINAHL, Cochrane Library, PubMed, PsycINFO, Web of Science, Scopus, and Embase databases.
+In this study, the keywords were Moral, Ethics, Education, Training, Instruction and Medical sciences.
 There were no language restrictions.
 We defined the following inclusion criteria: 1) different disciplines of medical sciences, such as medicine, nursing, midwifery and etc. 2) different approaches of ethics education, such as Team-based Learning, Problem-based Learning, Lecture-based learning, group discussion format, On-line ethics education and etc. 3) either experimental or quasi-experimental studies; 4) Full texts available from 2008 to 2018.
 Exclusion criteria included qualitative and non-experimental studies, letter to the editor and articles presented at conferences.
-Based on entry criteria, screening was done in three stages: reviewing the titles, abstracts and the full texts.
+Based on entry criteria, screening was done in three stages: reviewing the titles, abstracts, and the full texts.
 Manual searches were done for cross-references in relevant articles.
-The study selection process is shown by PRISMA flowchart in figure 1.
+Figure 1 shows the study selection process by PRISMA flowchart.

-Two researchers (MK, MAB), the PhD candidates of reproductive health, assessed the eligibility of all included studies independently.
-For the process, titles and abstracts were reviewed firstly; then full-text articles were reviewed to judge the eligibility.
-Full texts that did not fulfill the priori defined inclusion criteria were excluded.
-A third researcher (KhT), Assistant Professor, was consulted if there were disagreements between the two researchers.
+Two researchers (MK, MAB), who were the PhD candidates of reproductive health, assessed the eligibility of all included studies independently.
+First, the titles and abstracts were reviewed.
+Then the eligibility of the full-text articles were examined.
+Those texts which did not fulfill the priori defined inclusion criteria were excluded.
+A third researcher (KhT), Assistant Professor, was consulted if there were any disagreements between the two researchers.

-Quality of each articles were assessed by the Specialist Unit for Review Evidence (SURE) 2018 checklist.
-Questions are appropriate to assist the critical appraisal of randomized controlled trials and other experimental studies.
-SURE adapted and updated from the former Health Evidence Bulletins Wales checklist with reference to the NICE Public Health Methods Manual (2012) and previous versions of the Critical Appraisal Skills Programme (CASP) checklists, with reference to the CONSORT statement.
-SURE consists of 14 items with a scoring of “no, can’t tell and yes” with a range of zero to two points with higher scores indicating better methodological quality.
+The quality of each article was assessed by the Specialist Unit for Review Evidence (SURE) 2018 checklist.
+The questions were appropriate to assist the critical appraisal of randomized controlled trials and other experimental studies.
+SURE was adapted and updated from the former Health Evidence Bulletins Wales checklist with reference to the NICE Public Health Methods Manual (2012) and the previous versions of the Critical Appraisal Skills Programme (CASP) checklists, with reference to the CONSORT statement.
+SURE consisted of 14 items with a scoring of “no, can’t tell and yes” with a range of zero to two points with higher scores indicating better methodological quality.
 The total score on SURE was 28 points, and the minimum score is 0 points.

-Questions included information on relevant to having structured PICO, random selection, concealed allocation, blinding, well description of intervention, having published protocol, discussed similarity of groups, having sufficient sample size and power calculation, assessed important outcomes, reported conflict of interest, report of ethical approval, intention to treat analysis, described statistical methods and quality of final discussion.
+The questions included information associated with having structured PICO, random selection, concealed allocation, blinding, well description of intervention, having published protocol, discussed similarity of groups, having sufficient sample size and power calculation, assessed important outcomes, reported conflict of interest, report of ethical approval, intention to treat analysis, described statistical methods and quality of final discussion.

-The ethical issues such as avoid plagiarism and protecting intellectual property, removing overlapping articles and refusing building data were considered by the authors.
+We considered the ethical issues such as plagiarism, intellectual property, overlapping articles, and refusing building data.

 The statistical analysis was performed in SPSS v 16.
-Descriptive statistics including mean, standard deviation, and frequency distribution were used for data description.
+Descriptive statistics (e.g. mean, standard deviation, and frequency) were used for data description.

 Results